snam24/snam24.github.io/_pages/about.md

 Welcome!
 I'm a PhD Candidate in Accounting Information and Management at Kellogg School of Management, Northwestern University.
 I will be on the 2024 -- 2025 academic job market.

 My research focuses on financial disclosure and reporting, exploring their spillover effects and economic consequences.
-I examine these topics in various contexts, including supply chain relationships and corporate investment decisions.
+I examine these topics in such contexts as corporate investment decisions and supply chain relationships.

 Prior to Kellogg School of Management, I obtained my Bachelor’s degrees in Business Administration, Economics, and Statistics from Seoul National University, graduating Summa Cum Laude.